Elgg: Äschli (Ash Wednesday custom)

-Äachli, or in English Ash Wednesday custom, is a 500-year-old custom, which takes place on Ash Wednesday with the boys parade as its annual highlight.
+Äschli, or in English Ash Wednesday custom, is a 500-year-old custom, which takes place on Ash Wednesday with the boys parade as its annual highlight.
 The origin lies in the pre-Reformation period, when musters were conducted for Elgg's Militia or mercenaries.
 The exact origin is unknown.
 However, it is mentioned in the 1628 parish priest Fasi book that the boys' parade in Elgg is a very old custom.

 Aschermittwoch-Gesellschaft, which was founded in 1914 and currently has around 650 members, has committed themselves to this tradition.

 Every year on New Year's young and old gathered at the Ober Tor, where the boys of Elgg, age 5-16, select in an open vote the respective Äschlihauptmann and the entire company.

 From New Year until Ash Wednesday, exercises are then alternately held on Saturdays and Sundays.

 Geography

 Elgg has an area of 15.6 km2.
 Of this area, 45.6% is used for agricultural purposes, while 41.6% is forested.
 Of the rest of the land, 12.3% is settled (buildings or roads) and the remainder (0.6%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 8% of the total area, while transportation infrastructure made up the rest (4.3%).
 Of the total unproductive area, water (streams and lakes) made up 0.3% of the area.
 As of 2007 7.9% of the total municipal area was undergoing some type of construction.

 The village is overlooked by Elgg Castle, which is a Swiss heritage site of national significance.